MelissaAlasalmi/MelissaAlasalmi/README.md

 - 📚 Currently: building a personal site with **HTML, CSS, and JavaScript**
 - 🔭 Next up: building a web app that shows how balanced your actions are towards all the SDGs, based on your daily choices - using **HTML, CSS, JavaScript, PHP, and MySQL**
-- 🎓 At school: projects surrounding **algorithms in C**.
+- 🎓 At school: projects surrounding **algorithms in C**
-- 💬 Ask me about: pedagogy, solving the SDGs, and how we can combine our superpowers for a better tomorrow.
+- 💬 Ask me about: pedagogy, solving the SDGs, and how we can combine our superpowers for a better tomorrow
-- 💡 Teach me about: all things data and web-based AI.
+- 💡 Teach me about: all things data and web-based AI
 - 📫 Ping me: melissa.alasalmi@gmail.com